nlegrand/snapdl/README.md

 * write a module to tell which mirror package directory is synchronised with main mirror.

-* stop the chatty interactive mess and write something that can be cronable.

 * make something than run well on Mac OS X, FreeBSD and Linux at least.